Printer-friendly version

 Refer to Section 3.2 on the principles for transition arrangements.

-3.1.3 Changes to structure and requirements for an existing suite of Shorter Form Credential modules
+3.1.3 Changes to structure and requirements of a existing suite of Shorter Form Credential modules

-If the Faculty proposes to amend the structure and/or admission, enrolment or completion requirements for an existing combined suite of shorter form credential modules, in addition to Section 3.1 the Faculty must specify whether existing students enrolled in the suite—
+If a Faculty proposes to amend the structure and/or admission, enrolment or completion requirements for an existing suite of shorter form credential modules, in addition to Section 3.1, the Faculty must specify whether continuing students enrolled in the suite—

 1. will be permitted to choose either to: